 Note that the above list of action verbs is not exhaustive.
 Other action verbs may be used when appropriate.
 Existing Recommendations provide examples.

-Annex 2 to Resolution 1 (Rev. Buenos Aires, 2017)
+Annex 2 to Resolution 1 (Rev. Addis Ababa, 2021)

 Template for submission of contributions for action/for information5